Celebrating the Sacrament

 We encourage you to consider what you will call your spiritual home, in other words, where you will worship on a regular basis.
 If it is here at Duke, a baptism here makes perfect sense.
 If it is at one of the local parishes, you may want to consider having your child baptized there.
 We can give you some direction if that is needed.

 To get things going, here is what you do:

 - Contact the Duke Catholic Center and indicate your interest in having your child baptized.
 You will be sent a Data for Baptismal Register Form to fill out and return to Fr.
 Mike at your earliest convenience.
-Mike will then assign himself or Fr.
-Brad to be the priest who will work with you and will also celebrate your child’s baptism
+Mike will then assign himself or a second priest who will work with you and will also celebrate your child’s baptism

 - You will then be given access to an online video series REBORN and asked to view it together as a couple (It lasts about 90 minutes).
 This will help to prepare you for the sacrament as well as for your meeting with Fr.
-Mike or Fr.
-Brad.
+Mike or your designated priest.

 - Once you are finished viewing the video, contact Fr.
-Mike or Fr.
-Brad to set up a time to meet with your assigned priest in person.
+Mike or your designated priest to set up a time to meet with your assigned priest in person.
 At that time, they will begin to arrange the date and time of the Baptism with you.